 Denair Middle School participated in the California Healthy Kids Survey where all stakeholders had the opportunity to share their input regarding the school and the school district.
-Overall, the survey showed that student academic motivation has decreased, parent participation has decreased and student perception of harassment or bullying has decreased slightly.
+Overall, the survey showed that students are motivated to attend school and feel safe or very safe when at school.
+Denair Middle School students also had an opportunity to survey their clubs and courses, with the majority of respondents indicating that they feel their social emotional needs are supported, and that they are learning necessary academic and life skills.